what is an affidavit used for what is an affidavit used for

 Use in Personal Identification

 Last but not least, affidavits find application in the domain of personal identification.
-They’re commonly used when individuals lack conventional identification documents or need to change their name.
-For example, an age declaration through an affidavit is often considered when standard age proof documents are missing.
+They’re commonly used when individuals lack conventional identification documents or need to change their names.
+For example, an age declaration through an affidavit is often considered when standard age-proof documents are missing.
 In another scenario, a person wishing to change their name must typically submit an affidavit indicating the intended change, as per the legal requirements.
 The reliability of an affidavit enhances its utility as an effective identification tool, ensuring its widespread usage across various spheres.

 Types of Affidavits